Ormon-huehuehue/Fullstack-Netflix-Clone/README.md

 * Protected routes
 * Adding/removing movies to/from the current user's favourites list in the database
 * Movie previews (when the user clicks on the 'info' button)\
-* Transcoding the video using ffmpeg ( I've used video.js for videoplayback using hls)
+* Transcoding the video using ffmpeg (video.js for videoplayback)
 * HTTP Live Streaming(HLS) in one of the videos (Proof of concept)

 Home Page :-